-I noted that in Conference at Cold comfort farm (1949) Stella Gibbons predicted the whole Cultural Heritage claptrap.
-Again long before Jo Brand, she was no less prescient about the comic potential of the pie.
+As I noted in Conference at Cold comfort farm (1949), Stella Gibbons predicted the whole Cultural Heritage flapdoodle.
+And again, long before Jo Brand, she was no less prescient about the comic potential of the pie.

 She sends up much of the avant-garde—including (sic) Benjamin Britten, whose Peter Grimes had been premiered in 1945.
 Here she gives a resumé of Bob Flatte’s new opera The Flayed:

 For the benefit of readers who are not familiar with the work of Flatte it may be remarked that The Flayed is typical of his latest and most powerful manner, and deals with the tragedy of two types named Stan Brusk and Em Wallow, living in a Bedfordshire village.
 Em is Stan’s girl, but he loses her to Bert Scarr when the latter comes to work in the local tanning factory.
 Stan Brusk is a sadist who derives pleasure from tanning hides and has twice been publicly reproved by the foreman for gloating while at work.
 In a powerful recitative and aria Stan defies the foreman, describes the pleasures of tanning, and at last falls down exhausted under a vat.

 A series of sinuous themes follows, intended to represent the smells from the vat winding over his unconscious body.
 In the dinner-hour Em creeps in with a pie, which she does not know has been poisoned by the fumes from the vat.
 Bert Scarr then enters.
 He and Em sing a duet, in which Bert confesses that he has always had a secret craving to be flayed like one of the hides in the factory and Em expresses her horror and scorn of him.
 At last she falls under the vat on top of Stan, who recovers consciousness and misunderstands her action.
 Em, Stan, and Bert are then overcome by fumes from the vat, and dream they are in Hell.